-This provision pertains to all unvoted debt Impact: regardless of the source of payment and historically has been the most restrictive to the Authority.
-Currently, 8.38 of the 10-mill limitation is available.
-The resulting debt leeway (based on the 2008 collection year) would allow the Authority to issue \$80 million of unvoted debt assuming a 20-year maturity and a 4.5 percent interest rate.
-It should be noted that in 1996, the Authority's bond rating, a major determinant of the interest rate charged on notes and bonds, was upgraded by Fitch Investors Service from A- to A. In 1997, Moody's Investors Service refined the Authority's rating to "A3," reaffirming it in 2001.
+Impact: The 10 mill limit provision pertains to all unvoted debt regardless of the source of payment and historically has been the most restrictive to the Authority.
+The Authority's Debt Service Coverage has been negatively affected by the 11% decline in sales tax.
+Thus, RTA planned to lower the amount of debt to be issued in 2010.
+The fact that the 10 mill limit has been exceed is now another factor to be considered and planned for.
+General Obligation Debt will not be utilized for debt issued in 2010.
+Beyond that, it should be noted that in 1996, the Authority's bond rating, a major determinant of the interest rate charged on notes and bonds, was upgraded by Fitch Investors Service from A- to A. In 1997, Moody's Investors Service refined the Authority's rating to "A3," reaffirming it in 2001.
 The Authority issued debt in 2008, and refinanced debt at a lower interest rate.
-The Authority has no plans to issue debt in 2009.
+The Authority did not issue debt in 2009.
 Fitch Investors Service held the A rating for GCRTA.
 Moody's upgraded its rating from "A3" to "Aa3."